Chart Color Schemes

 Employment

-Pakenham North East has a skilled workforce with the construction sector prominent.
-The unemployment rate was 6.6% in June 2025, an increase from the previous year's estimated growth of 3.2%.
+Pakenham - North East has a skilled workforce with an unemployment rate of 6.6% as of June 2025.
+There was an estimated employment growth of 3.2% in the past year.

-As of June 2025, 8,630 residents were employed, with an unemployment rate of 6.6%, 2.0% higher than Greater Melbourne's rate of 4.6%.
-Workforce participation was similar to Greater Melbourne's at 64.1%.
-The key industries for employment among residents were health care & social assistance, construction, and retail trade.
-Construction had a particularly strong representation with an employment share 1.3 times the regional level.
+In June 2025, 8,630 residents were employed while the unemployment rate was 2.0% higher than Greater Melbourne's rate of 4.6%.
+Workforce participation was similar to Greater Melbourne's 64.1%.
+Key industries of employment among residents are health care & social assistance, construction, and retail trade.
+Construction shows strong specialization with an employment share of 1.3 times the regional level.

-However, professional & technical services were under-represented at 4.7%, compared to Greater Melbourne's 10.1%.
-Employment opportunities appeared limited locally based on Census data analysis by AreaSearch.
-Over June 2024 to June 2025, employment increased by 3.2% while labour force grew by 4.4%, leading to an unemployment rise of 1.1 percentage points.
-In comparison, Greater Melbourne had employment growth of 3.5%, labour force growth of 4.0%, and an unemployment increase of 0.5 percentage points.
-State-level data from Sep-25 showed Victoria's employment grew by 1.08% year-on-year (adding 39,880 jobs), with the state unemployment rate at 4.7%.
-National employment forecasts from Jobs and Skills Australia projected national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Pakenham North East's employment mix suggests local growth of approximately 6.0% over five years and 12.8% over ten years, though this is a simple extrapolation for illustrative purposes.
+Professional & technical services show lower representation at 4.7% compared to the regional average of 10.1%.
+Employment opportunities appear limited locally based on Census data analysis.
+Between June 2024 and June 2025, employment levels increased by 3.2%, labour force by 4.4%, causing unemployment rate to rise by 1.1 percentage points.
+In contrast, Greater Melbourne had an employment growth of 3.5% and a 0.5 percentage point rise in unemployment rate.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Pakenham - North East's employment mix suggests local growth of approximately 6.0% over five years and 12.8% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment